Every day parents and caregivers have many opportunities to encourage communication development in infants and toddlers.

 Adult: “Yes, duck!”
 “Here is duck.”

-8. Try not to anticipate all of your child’s wants and needs.
-Create opportunities and encourage him to initiate communication by waiting for him to let you know in some way what he wants.
+- Try not to anticipate all of your child’s wants and needs.
+Create opportunities and encourage them to initiate communication by waiting for them to let you know in some way what they want.
 Try putting some of your child’s desired objects out of reach and see how he “asks” for them.
-Try not to respond too quickly, but give him a chance to communicate first.
+Try not to respond too quickly, but give them a chance to communicate first.

-9. Give your child choices about what he wants.
+- Give your child choices about what they want.
 Hold up two objects, say the names of both objects and offer your child a choice.
-Wait for him to reach and try to communicate a sound, then immediately give him the chosen object while saying its name.
+Wait for them to reach and try to communicate a sound, then immediately give them the chosen object while saying its name.